ShahnurIslam/Shan-data-scientist-to-be/_posts/sql.md

 -Whatever goes into the data will come out.
 Or as programmers like to say 'rubbish in = rubbish out.
 -For more complicated questions queries can become quite large.

 I'm not going to be teaching SQL in this blog as that's not why I started it.
-There are plenty of places online that good tutorals already so google 'SQL tutorials'and you should find them.
+There are plenty of places online that have good tutorals already so just Google 'SQL tutorials'and you should find them.

-However I will recommend the site

-I remember picking it up in the first few years of my career and realis

-Any who

-A good site i use for practice is SQL zoo

-Varying languages mysql, postgres SQL, t SQL various types but do the same thing.
+However I will recommend the site [SQL ZOO](http://sqlzoo.net/).
+They do have tutorials on there but I recommend the site for the assessment examples.
+Which asks you questions about a database and you need to write queries to answer them.
+I alway find the best way to learn is by doing.

+When i first started learning SQL a few years ago, i thought to mself 'I'm good at this' despite only doing simple joins

-I remember doing a SQL test once in the very early days.
-How would you find
+I remember doing a SQL test once in the very early days of my career. it was a simple question:

+#####"how would you find a customers first order date?"####

+Will look at in another post:
 Windows functions
 Stored procedures
 Rank